truenas/documentation/content/SCALE/SCALETutorials/Network/Interfaces/SettingUpStaticIPs.md

 **Disruptive Change!**

 You can lose your TrueNAS connection if you change the network interface that the web interface uses!
-You might need command line knowledge or physical access to the TrueNAS system to fix misconfigured network settings.
+Command line knowledge and physical access to the TrueNAS system are often required to fix misconfigured network settings.
 {{< /hint >}}

-## Static or Aliases IP?
+## One Static IP Address or Multiple Aliases?

 {{< include file="/_includes/AliasOrStaticIP.md" type="page" >}}

 ## Before you Begin

-Have the DNS name server addresses and the default gateway for the new IP address, and any static IP address on hand to prevent lost communication with the server.
+Have the DNS name server addresses, the default gateway for the new IP address, and any static IP addresses on hand to prevent lost communication with the server.
 You have only 60 seconds to change and test these network settings before they revert back to the current settings, for example back to DHCP assigned if moving from DHCP to a static IP.

 Back up your system to preserve your data and system settings.